 Data on DFC Projects

-These downloadable excel files provide key data on active DFC transactions as of December 31, 2021, as well as Investment Fund portfolio investments valued at $10 million or more and/or are classified as “Category A” for environmental risk.
+These downloadable excel files provide data on all active DFC transactions as of September 30, 2022, as well as Investment Fund portfolio investments valued at $10 million or more and/or are classified as “Category A” for environmental risk.

 Office of Accountability